Party of Freedom and Justice: Demographic characteristics

 According to a Heinrich Böll Foundation research from November 2020, supporters of SSP saw themselves as socially progressive and economically leftist.
-The researchers also noted that voters that would prefer more liberal preferences were also orientated towards SSP.
+The researchers also noted that voters with more liberal preferences were also orientated towards SSP.
 Spasojević noted in 2022 that its supporters closely represented the views of Tepić than Đilas, while he also noted that its voters are pro-European.

 Organisation

 SSP is led by Dragan Đilas, who was most recently re-elected in 2022.
 Additionally, Stefanović serves as the party's deputy president, while Tepić, Nikezić, and Petrović serve as vice-presidents of SSP.
 Alongside them, Velibor Pavlović serves as the president of the party's executive board, Peđa Mitrović serves as the general-secretary of SSP, and Ana Stevanović serves as the international secretary of SSP.
-Its headquarters are located at Danijelova 12-16 in Belgrade.
+Its headquarters is located at Vojvode Stepe 199 in Belgrade.
 SSP has a youth wing named the SSP Youth and a women's wing named Women's Network.

 International cooperation

-Đilas met with Zoran Zaev, the president of the Social Democratic Union of Macedonia, in February 2019 with whom he discussed about cooperation between SSP and Zaev's party.
+Đilas met with Zoran Zaev, the president of the Social Democratic Union of Macedonia, in February 2019 with whom he discussed cooperation between SSP and Zaev's party.
 As the representative of SSP, Đilas took part in a meeting that was organised by the Party of European Socialists (PES) in May 2020, where he expressed his party's position regarding the 2020 parliamentary election and European Union.
 In November 2022, SSP formed connections with the Social Democratic Party of Austria which stated its support for SSP to be admitted into PES.
 As the representative of SSP, Tepić took part in the Global Progressive Forum which was organised by PES in December 2022.
+SSP became an observer member of PES in November 2023, and an associate member in October 2025.

-In the Parliamentary Assembly of the Council of Europe, SSP is represented by Tatjana Pašić, who sits in the Socialists, Democrats and Greens Group, while in the Congress of Local and Regional Authorities, SSP is represented by Marko Dimić, who is a substitute and sits as a "non-registered" member.
+In the Parliamentary Assembly of the Council of Europe, SSP is represented by Tatjana Pašić, who sits in the Socialists, Democrats and Greens Group, while in the Congress of Local and Regional Authorities, SSP was previously represented by Marko Dimić, who was a substitute and sat as a "non-registered" member.